hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

 There are a few things that make this hashmap implementation suboptimal.
 ALthough the Carp community was very excited when I first wrote this simple little library, I immediately cautioned against using it as our default hashmap implementation.
-This has a few reasons that I want to share with you, and maybe you can rectify some of its flaws and make it better!
+This is for a few reasons that I want to share with you, and maybe you can rectify some of its flaws and make it better!

 - I’m no expert in hashmaps.
-This might seem like a cop-out, but I’m not particularly well-read in the literature surrounding their implementation and I’m sure there are a million better basic hashmap algorithms out there that I’ve never heard of.
+This might seem like a cop-out, but I’m not particularly well-read in the literature surrounding their implementation, and I’m sure there are a million better basic hashmap algorithms out there that I’ve never heard of.
 - Even for the ones that I have in fact heard of, this one is not particularly